GitPolyakoff/chatbot-truckersmp/README.md

 - The bot only works while the log file is updating (so you must be in TruckersMP).

-- The app automatically saves the API key and banned words path on first launch for future use.
+- The app automatically saves the API key, banned words path, selected model, and max tokens in a config file on first launch for future use.